Kepalez/BankUP/README.md

 ## How to run this project?
 ### 1. Clone this repository
-Using: git clone git@github.com:Kepalez/BankUP.git
+Using this command: 'git clone git@github.com:Kepalez/BankUP.git' On a safe folder
-On a safe folder
+### 2. Install all dependencies
-### 2. run 'npm install' to install all dependencies
+Using this command: 'npm install'